 - Practice expressing your own needs and fears so your partner can hear you

-- Discover what you each think a satisfying relationship "should" look like now, in 3-5 years, 10 years from now, and over your lifetime
+- Discover your relationship vision -- what you each think a satisfying relationship "should" look like now, in 3-5 years, 10 years from now, and over your lifetime

 - Receive "homework" assignments to help you understand your different personalities and communication styles in "real" life